aa1024/sphinxQ/source/index.rst

-.. docQ documentation master file, created by sphinx-quickstart on Fri Apr 13 21:55:15 2018.
+.. sphinxQ documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Project doc[Q]
+Project sphinx[Q]
 ================================

 .. include:: packageList.rst